Showdown 2016 – Backstage Pass Team is the Runner Up

 Showdown is an annual event that attracts national and international participants to Pune where Anibrain School of Media and Design hosts this event.
 What makes this win sweeter is the fact that Mir and Prakash have been studying game development only for a few months now.
 They are in the first year of B.Tech.
 (Game Development) at Backstage Pass.

-We are bringing out a blog to showcase what propelled such young boys to the centre stage at a prestigious event.
+We are bringing out a blog to showcase what propelled such young boys to the center stage at a prestigious event.

 Mir says “I did not want to pursue a traditional career.
 So I started googling for offbeat careers and I found Backstage Pass.”
-He adds, “I knew I wanted to make a career in gaming and I should opt for the B.Tech. programme.
+He adds, “I knew I wanted to make a career in gaming and I should opt for the Bachelor’s program.
 So I picked up the mathematics stream in 11th and 12th classes.”

 I set on to understand the bonding between them.
 “Well, we did a class assignment together and made a presentation.
 And that rocked big time.
 So we know we make a good team.”